 "They are really useful, helpful and responsive.
 They always understand our position in order to give advice to our organisation.
 I'm delighted with them."BTO Client

-The Data Protection Defence Team regularly provides training in relation to data protection, the new Regulation and information law.
+The Data Protection Team regularly provides training in relation to data protection, the new Regulation and information law.
 This is always tailored to the audience we are talking to and to the sector that our audience comes from.
 Training is fundamental to compliance with the Data Protection Act 1998.
-Please speak to a member of the team on about how we can assist you to comply.
+See our Compliance Training page for further info or speak to a member of the team on about how we can assist you to comply.

 A number of the delegates who have attended BTO’s courses have commented specifically on the team's knowledge of DP, the manner in which they put it across (in a non-lawyer fashion) and their friendly and outgoing personality.
 What became apparent following the courses was that delegates were reciting examples BTO had delivered at the training, giving us confirmation that they not only understood the training, but were able to remember and demonstrate what they had learned.